conversence/idealoom/doc/INSTALL.rst

 Make sure `/usr/local/bin` is in your `$PATH`.

-Install fabric and a SSH server
+Install python a SSH server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You need fabric 1.5.1 and a SSH server installed.
+You need python (3.6+) and a SSH server installed.
-Fab should be able to ssh into the target server, even if it's localhost.
-Fab will repeatedly ask for the login password, unless you set up ``ssh-agent`` on your host and ``~/.ssh/authorized_keys`` on the target server.

 Here is how to install the ssh server on Mac and on Ubuntu.

 On Mac